 Here I describe how this site is managed and published.

 The general idea is pretty straight forward.
-I use Obsidian for managing my notes on a day to day basis and I use Syncthing for keeping my vault up to date between devices.
+I use an Obsidian centric workflow for managing my notes on a day to day basis and I use Syncthing for keeping my vault up to date between devices.

 On my server I have a script that checks any changes to the syncthing directory in to git every 5 minutes (via cron):